Tiny House Taxes

 The IRS classifies homes as either real property (buildings permanently attached to land) or personal property (movable items).
 Foundation tiny houses clearly qualify as real property.
 Tiny houses on wheels present gray areas, with classification depending on permanence of placement, whether wheels remain functional, and local legal treatment.

 Working with tiny house builders experienced in tax-efficient construction helps ensure your home meets requirements for favorable classification.
-Request documentation supporting your tiny house classification including building permits, certificates of occupancy, and manufacturer certifications as applicable.
-Keep these documents permanently for tax filing purposes.

 Income Tax Deductions

 Several federal income tax deductions may apply to tiny house owners, potentially saving thousands annually.
-Understanding requirements and limitations helps you maximize legitimate deductions.

 Mortgage Interest Deduction

 The mortgage interest deduction allows taxpayers to deduct interest paid on loans secured by qualified residences.
 For homes purchased after December 15, 2017, the deduction is limited to interest on up to $750,000 of mortgage debt ($375,000 if married filing separately).
-The debt must be secured by your home (used as collateral) and the home must qualify as a primary or secondary residence.

 Tiny houses qualify if they meet residence requirements (sleeping, cooking, toilet facilities) and the loan is secured by the property.
 Traditional mortgages on foundation tiny houses clearly qualify.
 RV loans secured by certified tiny houses on wheels may qualify if the home serves as a qualified residence.
-Personal loans not secured by the property generally don't qualify for this deduction.

 Home Office Deduction

 Self-employed individuals can deduct expenses for business use of home if they use part of their tiny house exclusively and regularly for business.
-The space must be your principal place of business or where you regularly meet clients or customers.
-Exclusive use means the space serves only business purposes, not dual use as living area and office.

-The SALT deduction allows itemizers to deduct state and local property tax, income tax, or sales tax, capped at $10,000 annually ($5,000 if married filing separately).
+The State and Local Tax (SALT) deduction allows itemizers to deduct state and local property tax, income tax, or sales tax, capped at $10,000 annually ($5,000 if married filing separately).
 Property tax paid on your tiny house and land counts toward this limit.
-Since most tiny house property tax remains well below $10,000, you can likely deduct the full amount if you itemize.
-However, the SALT cap means this deduction provides less benefit than before 2018 when no limit existed.

 Sales Tax When Purchasing